 Breaking down barriers

 Ignatius Sancho’s extraordinary life is one of firsts.
 He was one of the first Black writers to have his work published.
 He was the first Black person to have an obituary published in a British newspaper.
-And he is the first Black person known to have voted in Britain.
+And he is one of the first Black people known to have voted in Britain.

 Born on an enslaver’s ship carrying Africans to the Caribbean, Sancho was brought to London as a young child.
 When he got the chance, he escaped to freedom, educated himself and worked for the wealthy Montagu family.